Kurds: At heart of messy anti-ISIS alliance

 Will Turkey's strike on Syrian Kurds affect relationship with KRG?

 While both the KRG and the PKK harbor Kurdish nationalist aspirations, the relationship between the groups has waxed and waned over the years, says Hakura.
-In recent times, the relationship has diminished as the KRG's ties with Turkey have grown, he said.
+In recent times, the relationship has diminished as the KRG's ties with Turkey have grown.

+"At times, they've enjoyed an alliance of convenience where their interests converged," said Hakura.

 The two movements stem from quite different political traditions -- the PKK an anti-feudal, nationalist movement, the KRG operating according to a more tribal model of governance -- and there have been tensions between KRG President Massoud Barzani and Ocalan.